Why shopping was a social activity in 1940s wartime Britain

-It is understandable that shopping was a social activity for home-bound women in England during the Second World War.
-They had to trail from one shop to another to complete their purchases, as there were no supermarkets.
+Shopping was a social activity for home-bound women in England during the Second World War.

-More often than not, they had to stand in queues because everything was so scarce, and as they could only buy what they could carry, they often went out shopping several times a day.
-They carried their purchases in cane / wickerwork baskets, which themselves were heavy even when empty.
+More often than not, the women had to stand in queues because everything was so scarce, and as they could only buy what they could carry, they often went out shopping several times a day.
+To add to their number of shops, they carried their heavier purchases in cane / wickerwork baskets, which themselves were heavy even when empty.

 Life was a drudge, with few pleasures, as the facial expressions in the photos show.
 Stopping to talk provided some sort of relief and a valid excuse to put the baskets down for a while to rest arms.
 (There were a few baskets on wheels around, but they were not common.
 I asked my mother why she didn't use one, but she just gave her standard answer to questions she didn't like: "Because not".)